stevenjlho/leetcode/solutions/202. Happy Number/README.md

 ## Intuition

-We let `slow` pointer moves one step and `fast` pointer moves two step, if `slow` equals `fast`, it means there is a cycle.
-Finally, we just check if slow is 1.
+we use the two-pointer technique with slow and fast pointers.
+If the two pointers ever meet and slow is not 1, it indicates a cycle and the number isn't happy number.

 ## Approach

-1. Initialize two pointers, `slow` and `fast`, with the initial value `n`.
+1. Initialize two pointers, `slow` and `fast`, both set to `n`.
-2. Create a `square` function to calculate the sum of the squares of the digits of a number:
+2. Create a helper function `square(num)` that calculates and returns the sum of the squares of each digit in `num`.
+   - Initialize a variable `ans` to 0 to keep the running sum of squared digits.
-   - 2.1 Calculate the remainder when `num` is divided by 10.
-This remainder represents the last digit of the number.
+   - Extract the last digit of the `num` using modulo 10 operation (`remainder = num % 10`).
+   - Using a loop, break the number down digit by digit:
-   - 2.2 Square the remainder by multiplying it by itself and add the result to the `ans` variable.
+   - Square the extracted digit and add to the sum.
-   - 2.3 Update `num` by removing the last digit using integer division (e.g., dividing by 10 and taking the floor to get rid of the last digit).
+   - Remove the last digit from the `num` using integer division (i.e., `num = Math.floor(num / 10)`).
+   - Once all digits are processed, return `ans`.
-3. Enter a do-while loop, move the `slow` pointer one step ahead by calculating the square of its digits.
-Simultaneously, move the `fast` pointer two steps ahead by applying the same operation twice.
+3. Use a do-while loop to progress the `slow` pointer by one step and the `fast` pointer by two steps (using the `square` function).
+If a cycle is detected (when `slow` equals `fast`), exit the loop.
-4. Continue step 3 until `slow` and `fast` meet or a cycle is detected.
-5. After exiting the loop, check whether `slow` is equal to 1.
-If it is, the number is a happy number, and we return `true`.
-If `slow` is not equal to 1, it indicates a cycle, and we return `false`.
+4. After the loop, if `slow` is 1, the number is happy, so return `true`.
+Otherwise, there's a cycle, and return `false`.

 ## Complexity